 When preparing color graphics always use CMYK format.
 In case you have to use a scanned illustration, we strongly recommend scanning on a high-quality scanner of optical density over 3.3.
 Line artwork (without halftone dots) should be produced at a minimum of 600 dpi.
-Halftone and/or color artwork – at a minimum 300 dpi.
-In case of combination artwork (line/tone/color), illustration should be produced at 500 dpi.
+Halftone and/or color artwork – at a minimum of 300 dpi.
+In the case of combination artwork (line/tone/color), illustration should be produced at 500 dpi.

 A galley proof of the accepted article will be sent via email to the corresponding author; authors’ corrections should be sent back within 72 hours.
-Otherwise the article will be published without authors’ final approval.
+Otherwise, the article will be published without authors’ final approval.

 The names and email addresses entered in this journal site will be used exclusively for the stated purposes of this journal and will not be made available for any other purpose or to any other party.